seanyoung/cir/irp/doc/irp_introduction.md

 Every IR protocol uses signal lengths that are a multiple of some value, which we call the unit.
 The value is expression in microseconds.

 The second part `<>` is the bitspec.
-We will talk about this later.
+We will talk about this later, so ignore that for now.

 The last part `(1,-2,2u,-100m)` is called the stream.
-The stream is a comma separated list of expressions to encode.
-The first is `1`, which means a flash (aka pulse) of one unit.
+The stream is a comma separated list of things to encode.
+The first is `1`, which means a flash of one unit.
 So, we start with a flash of 100 microseconds.
 The second is `-2`.
-A negative value means gap (aka space), so we have two units of gap, so 200 microseconds.
+A negative value means gap, so we have two units of gap, so 200 microseconds.
 The third part is a number followed by `u`, which means microseconds.
 This is simply a flash of 2 microseconds.
 The last is `-200m` which is a gap of 200 milliseconds.

 So, we end up with this signal: